Reconfigurable Radar Signal Processing Accelerator for Integrated Sensing and Communication System: Introduction

 \section{Introduction}

-Dual functional joint radar and communication waveforms, algorithms, and prototypes are being researched in response to spectral congestion issues.
-They can be broadly divided into research focusing on interference management between independently developed radar and communication systems \cite{li2017joint,martone2017spectrum,hassanien2016signaling,hessar2016spectrum}; opportunistic exploitation of radar transmission for secondary communication applications \cite{hessar2016spectrum}; and vice versa \cite{mishra2019cognitive,kumari_ieee_2018,duggal2020Doppler}; and collaborative design of radar and communications functionalities using commonly shared waveform and hardware platform \cite{Hassanien2019dual,ram2022optimization}.
-The proposed work in this paper falls under this third category where we focus on a novel digital hardware prototype implementation of a radar signal processing (RSP) accelerator for a co-designed joint radar communication (JRC) system for millimeter wave (mmW) vehicular communications.
+Integrated sensing and communications (ISAC) based dual-functional joint radar and communication waveforms, algorithms, and prototypes are being researched in response to spectral congestion issues.
+They can be broadly divided into research focusing on interference management between independently developed radar and communication systems \cite{li2017joint,martone2017spectrum,hessar2016spectrum,qian2020radar}; opportunistic exploitation of radar transmission for secondary communication applications \cite{hessar2016spectrum}; and vice versa \cite{mishra2019cognitive,kumari_ieee_2018,duggal2020Doppler}; and collaborative design of radar and communications functionalities using commonly shared waveform and hardware platform \cite{Hassanien2019dual,ram2022optimization}.
+The proposed work in this paper falls under this third category, where we focus on a novel digital hardware prototype implementation of a radar signal processing (RSP) accelerator for ISAC comprising of co-designed radar (for sensing) and communication for millimeter wave (mmW) vehicular communications.
+In literature, the term joint radar communication (JRC) system is also used for ISAC.
+We use both terms interchangeably.

-Over the last decade, vehicle-to-everything (V2X) communications is being researched for increased road safety and improved driver and passenger comfort for realizing semi and fully-autonomous driving.
+Over the last decade, vehicle-to-everything (V2X) communication has been researched for increased road safety and improved driver and passenger comfort for realizing semi and fully-autonomous driving.
 The state-of-the-art V2X communication protocols - such as the dedicated short-range communications \cite{kenney2011dedicated}, device-to-device based V2X \cite{asadi2014survey} and cellular V2X \cite{wang2018cellular} - operate at sub-6GHz carrier frequencies and hence do not support large bandwidths required for sharing time-critical high definition three-dimensional environmental sensing information.
 The alternative that has been suggested is high bandwidth mmW V2X communications supported by IEEE 802.11ad/ay protocols \cite{choi2016millimeter}.
 Interestingly, the preamble within the packet structure of these protocols has demonstrated perfect autocorrelation properties that make them attractive for radar remote sensing.
-Hence, there have been several recent works that have investigated the use of the IEEE 802.11ad protocol for JRC purposes. \cite{kumari_ieee_2018,duggal2019micro,duggal2020Doppler}.
+Hence, there have been several recent works that have investigated the use of the IEEE 802.11ad protocol for ISAC purposes. \cite{kumari_ieee_2018,duggal2019micro,duggal2020Doppler}.